Category Archives: cardiovascular disease

 Initially most vulnerable will probably take priority for vaccination.
 Massive vaccination will take longer.

-THEREHAS NEVER BEEN A SUCCESSFUL CORONA VIRUS Vaccine.
+THERE HAS NEVER BEEN A SUCCESSFUL CORONA VIRUS Vaccine.
 There are many corona viruses.
 They mutate quickly and a vaccine that works initially may become ineffective if/when new strains emerge.

 Decadron (dexamethasone) IV decreases mortality rates in very sick patients.